Russian e-commerce giant Ozon preparing for US IPO by end of 2020, beginning of 2021

 Ozon is owned and has been funded by conglomerate AFK Sistema but has reached a stage in its development where it intends to scale up by reaching out to institutional investors.Sistema is dual listed in London and Moscow, and Russia’s leading private equity fund Baring Vostok are Ozon’s main shareholders.
 Sistema controls 43% of Ozon: 31% direct ownership and 13% via Sistema VC in which it holds 80%.

 “We think Ozon’s IPO could provide a powerful catalyst for Sistema in the short term.
 According to The Wall Street Journal, OZON could be valued at $3-5bn, which we think could be higher than what the market is currently pricing.
-On our estimates, this potential range implies 2020E EV/GMV multiples of 1.5x-2.4x if we assume that OZON’s GMV grows 100% year on year this year,” Maria Levitov of Sova Capital said in a note.
+On our estimates, this potential range implies 2020E EV/GMV multiples of 1.5x-2.4x if we assume that OZON’s GMV grows 100% year on year this year,” Sova Capital said in a note.

 Sistema currently holds a 43% stake in Ozon and the IPO plans were reported by the Wall Street Journal.
 They were then confirmed by Reuters the next day, which reported that Ozon is intending to go public later this year, although the decision has yet to be finalised.